 Module of electronic execution of sales QUIK EES

-- The client makes an order to buy or sell financial instruments in OTC class of brokers’ instruments.
+- The client makes an order to buy or sell financial instruments in the OTC class of brokers’ instruments.

 - The module registers an order in this class with parameters specified by the client.